johnhayn-es/johnhayn-es/index.md

 You can see all the jobs I've had on [my LinkedIn profile](https://www.linkedin.com/in/johnmahaynes/).

+## About me

+I enjoy getting out for a run.
+During a phase where I was commuting to London, I held an advisory position for Govia Thameslink (southern Railway, Thameslink, Gatwick Express, Great Northern) between 2015 and 2019.
+I play guitar for <a href="https://thegreatfire.co.uk">The Great Fire</a>.
+I (build and) maintain websites for my friends: <a href="http://printersplayhouse.co.uk">Printer's Playhouse</a> and <a href="http://moarguitars.com">Moar Guitars</a>.
+I'm currently learning as much as I can about web3 technology.

 ### My principles

 I am guided by three personal principles: